C++ (Windows Platform)

 : the header file for configuring the depth camera and obtaining image data.
 Users can develop their own applications based on these APIs.

-lib/linux directory
+lib/linux Directory

 It stores library files which support Linux operating system and are compatible with AArch64, ARMv7hf, RaspberryPi, i686 and x86-64 hardware platforms.

-lib/win directory
+lib/win Directory

 It stores library files which support the Windows operating system and are compatible with x64 and x86 hardware platforms.

-sample directory
+sample Directory

 After connecting the Percipio depth camera to a Windows PC using a USB cable, right-click on the Start in the bottom left corner of the desktop and click on Device Manager in the Start menu.
 In Device Manager, an unrecognized USB device